(New Offer!) Chase Freedom Unlimited® Complete Guide

 Details about booking travel through Chase

 You can use the Chase Travel portal to book airfare, hotels, cruises, activities, and car rentals.
 Airfare purchased through the portal still earns airline miles and elite qualifying miles.
 Hotels booked this way do not earn hotel rewards.
 Worse, hotels booked through the portal often won’t offer you elite benefits even if you have status.
-Unfortunately, Chase switched to an Expedia-backed portal and removed some ultra low cost carriers.
-For example, you can no longer book Spirit Airlines or Southwest through Chase Ultimate Rewards, although there is a work-around for some carriers.
+Unfortunately, Chase switched to an Expedia-backed portal and removed some ultra low cost carriers, like Spirit Airlines.

 Travel protections apply